eidng8/sttbot/README.md

 ----------------

-This project server a few purpose:
+This project serves a few purpose:

 * As the name depicts & the above description says;
 * As a trial of specific MediaWiki wiki-text parser;
-* As a test bed to try out PHP 7.1 features;
+* As a test bed to try out PHP 7.1 features & tools;
 * As a test bed to try out various public services;